 The Amadeo system makes this four timepieces in one -- you can transform it to wear on either side, use it as a pocket watch (complete with chain) or a desk clock, all without any tools.
 The foot of the Amadeo system is in stainless steel, as it's impossible to weld titanium to itself.

-The Jumping Hour with Retrograde Date is a mesmerizing complication, one which collectors will watch at the end of every hour to see the digital hour display jump at the exact same time as the retrograde hand snaps back.
+The Jumping Hour with Retrograde Minute is a mesmerizing complication, one which collectors will watch at the end of every hour to see the digital hour display jump at the exact same time as the retrograde hand snaps back.
 Managing the power to make sure the jump is instantaneous is a feat in and of itself.
 And don't worry, BOVET 1822 has a patented system to reverse fit the hands, so the hours, minutes, and seconds turn clockwise on both sides.

 And, in a brand-new titanium case with salmon lacquer dials, the Virtuoso V is an absolute pleasure to wear.